mindscan-de/FuriousIron-HFB/README.md

 Instead of a hash value calculation we simply extract hash values from a larger hash value.

-This gives us a computationally very efficient hash function, which is indistinguishable from a normal memory operation, where we ensure that the memory we access can exceed a defined size.
+This gives us a computationally very efficient hash function, which is indistinguishable from a normal memory operation, where we ensure that the memory we access can't exceed a defined size.
 We also can extract multiple independent hash values, one size 10 with shift zero, or one with a size of 22 bit a bit shift by 44.
 The hash vales do not correlate, since their input hash value is computed and created once using a CRHF.
 Therefore "computing" different